$567,103Average Value$318Average Price per Sq Ft53Homes For Sale

 Getting to Las Vegas and nearby airports

 Public transit is not available here.
 Due to the terrain and weather, many residents have vehicles with off-roading capabilities.
 The community’s primary thoroughfare is state Route 14.
-Las Vegas is about 200 miles southwest, while Cedar City is approximately 30 miles west on SR-14.
+Las Vegas is about 200 miles southwest, while Cedar City is approximately 30 miles northwest on SR-14.
 Cedar City Regional Airport has daily passenger flights to Salt Lake City.
-The St. George Regional Airport is roughly 90 miles south, with direct flights to Denver, Phoenix and Dallas.
+The St. George Regional Airport is roughly 90 miles southwest, with direct flights to Denver, Phoenix and Dallas.

 In Duck Creek Village, getting around means hopping in the car—most residents rely on personal vehicles to explore the scenic neighborhood and beyond.